Automattic/wp-calypso/client/components/section-nav/README.md

 ## Nav Tabs

 The tabs sub component will render items inline when there is enough horizontal room to do so.
-This is unless the prop hasHorizontalScroll is added and set to true, which allows the possibility of horizontal scrolling through the navigation tabs.
-This prop doesn't add the CSS for horizontal scrolling (to be set on an individual use-case basis) but disables changing the menu from inline to dropdown unless on small mobile screens.
 Otherwise, it will render them as a dropdown beyond a certain screen size.
+This is unless the prop hasHorizontalScroll is added and set to true, which allows horizontal scrolling through the navigation tabs (unless viewing the mobile version).
 The mobile version displays them vertically inside the panel.

 ![Nav Tabs Example](https://cldup.com/SG0UuJKr3i.png)